 Over the years, the number of leagues and districts in Washington has expanded, and today, there are thirteen districts in Washington.
 All district champions advance to the state tournament, and the Washington state champion advances to the Northwest Region tournament, which is held each August in San Bernardino, California.
 The Northwest Region champion advances to the Little League World Series.

-Thirteen Washington leagues have advanced to the Little League World Series, including most recently Eastlake Little League from Sammamish in 2021.
+Fourteen Washington leagues have advanced to the Little League World Series, including most recently Bonney Lake/Sumner Little League in 2022.
 Kirkland National Little League, which had been the state's first-ever Little League World Series qualifier in 1980, delivered one of the most famous results in Little League World Series history in 1982.
 Kirkland National defeated Pu-Tzu Little League from Puzi City, Taiwan, 6-0, in the Little League World Series championship game.
 The result ended a 31-game winning streak in South Williamsport by Taiwanese teams, and made Kirkland National the first U.S. league to defeat a team from Taiwan in the 13-year span since Taiwanese leagues first entered the international tournament in 1969.